| 4x Balanced Armatures | 10 mm Dynamic Driver |

 Highs & Treble

-The KZ ZS10 highs are bright and resolve a good amount of detail, you will not have to struggle too much to identify details of cymbals, violin’s and harp’s higher notes or from a piccolo.
+The KZ ZS10 highs are sufficiently bright and resolve a fair amount of detail, you will not have to struggle excessively to identify details of cymbals, violin’s and harp’s higher notes or from a piccolo.
 Piercing peaks can show up but sibilance is not a frequent issue – their peaking range, despite being an usual sibilance & harshness interval, it actually translates over some piercing peaks when extreme notes show in the lower treble range.
-Overall, their highs provide a satisfactory relation between brightness and a non-too-forward sound.
+Overall, despite the rolled-off highs they can provide a satisfactory relation between brightness and a non-too-forward sound – to some.

 The same EQ that we just mentioned in the Mids & Vocals section can be applied to scale down any piercing appearance, moreover in the same EQ you can apply quite a lot of increment in the upper treble region and they will shine.